 Kagara Mining commenced Ag-Pb-Zn mining at Mount Garnet, and at the Surveyor mines 125 km south-southwest of Mount Garnet, in 2003 and subsequently underpinned development by successful exploration, and more recently by the acquisition of properties near production centres.
-Underground mining at Mount Garnet commenced in February 2009 and the mine was placed on care-and-maintenance in late 2011 (Photograph 89).
+Underground mining at Mount Garnet commenced in February 2009 and the mine was placed on care-and-maintenance in late 2011 (Photograph 90).
 Kagara appointed voluntary administrators in April 2012 following operational difficulties.
 At 5 September 2012, the remaining measured resources at Mount Garnet are 100 000 t at 10.1% Zn, 0.6% Cu, and 22 g/t Ag.
 There is a further dominantly indicated resource at Mount Garnet of 568 000 t at 5.3% Pb, 0.4% Cu and 16 g/t Ag.
-Snow Peak Mining, a major shareholder of Consolidated Tin Mines Limited specific purpose was to gain access to the Kagara Mt Garnet plant for future use in the companies tin projects.
-In early 2013 Snow Peak purchased the assets centered on Mount Garnet.
-Snow Peak under Consolidated Tin Mines management recommenced processing of the copper ore and polymetallic ore at the Mount Garnet plant in March 2014.
-Currently the production rate is about 10 000 tonnes per week.
-During the September 2014 quarter, 33,000 t were also extracted from crown pillars at the Mount Garnet mine.
-Consolidated Tin has signed an asset sale agreement for the Mount Garnet mining and processing operations and mining tenements in October 2014.
+Snow Peak Mining, a major shareholder of Consolidated Tin Mines Limited, specific purpose was to gain access to the Kagara Mining Mount Garnet plant for future use in the company's tin projects.
+In early 2013 Snow Peak purchased the assets centred on Mount Garnet plant in March 2014.
+Through 2014 the production rate was about 10 000 t per week.
+The Mount Garnet underground mine was commissioned in September 2014 for mining until the wet season in late December 2014, and recommenced mining in late May 2015.
+During the September 2014 quarter, 33 000 t were also extracted from crown pillars at the Mount Garnet mine.
+In January 2015 the Mount Garnet assets reverted back to Consolidated Tin Mines Limited with Snow

-Photograph 89: Mount Garnet open cut operations, around 2009 (image courtesy Simon Crouch, GSQ).
+Photograph 90: Mount Garnet open cut operations, around 2009 (image courtesy Simon Crouch, GSQ).